lovelytt0/lovelytt0.github.io/_posts/2019-11-08-PaperReview6.md

 ### A ConvNet for Generalized Seismic Phase Detection
+* Scan through continuous seismic data, and for each 4 sec data window, classify the dominant category of the window as either a P-wave, S-wave, or noise.
+* 4 convolution layers and 2 fully-connected layers
+* 4.5 million 3-component seismic records were used for training and validation of the generalized phase detection framework.
+* Data first were detrended and high-pass filtered above 2 Hz to remove microseismic noise, and all data were resampled at 100 Hz.
+* Magnitude range of the data was −0.81 < M < 5.7 and epicentral distances less than 100 km were used.
+* mini-batches of 480 records
+* 3rd epoch had the highest prediction accuracy on the validation set (99%) `Early Stop`

+### Classification Performance on the Validation Set

 <img src="https://d3i71xaburhd42.cloudfront.net/e178d94a0601f0f395cf6d81b884a238331fa869/5-Figure2-1.png" width="80%"  alt="hello" />
+> Figure 2: Precision-recall tradeoff curve for different declaration probability thresholds and confusion matrix with definitions.
+If P- or S-probabilities exceed the threshold probability (color) the waveform is assigned to the respective class.
+If neither probability exceeds the threshold the waveform is assigned to the noise class.
+For low probability thresholds more cases of false positives occur, while with higher thresholds more false negative cases occur.
+The confusion matrix shows the possible combinations of classifications by human analysts (’H’) and the convnet algorithm (’A’).

 <img src="https://d3i71xaburhd42.cloudfront.net/e178d94a0601f0f395cf6d81b884a238331fa869/6-Figure3-1.png" width="80%"  alt="hello" />
+> Figure 3: Application of GPD to the 2016 Bombay Beach swarm.
+P-wave (red) and S-wave (blue) detections are colored for all samples of any window in which a class probability exceeds 0.98.
+The probability time series shows numerous high-probability detections.
+Inset shows a close up of a time window ~140s long with 13 earthquakes detected.
+P-detections occur consistently before S-detections.
+While P-waves tend to have higher vertical amplitudes, S-waves are stronger on the horizontal components.

 <img src="https://d3i71xaburhd42.cloudfront.net/e178d94a0601f0f395cf6d81b884a238331fa869/7-Figure4-1.png" width="80%"  alt="hello" />
+> Figure 4: Example of GPD applied to the first 12 hours of the 2016 Bombay Beach sequence.
+The onset time of the swarm is sharply resolved.
+The total number of events detected is ~10 times as many as listed in the SCSN catalog.
+The swarm onset is distinctly visible, which often is not the case in routine catalogs, posing a common problem for seismic monitoring operators.
+The high amplitude signals before the swarm are nuisance signals from nearby vehicles that do not trigger the GPD algorithm.

 <img src="https://d3i71xaburhd42.cloudfront.net/e178d94a0601f0f395cf6d81b884a238331fa869/8-Figure5-1.png" width="80%"  alt="hello" />
+> Figure 5: Application of GPD to the 2016 Kumamoto earthquake.
+P-waves (red) and S-waves (blue) are detected at nearly all stations over the epicentral distance range 3-100 km.
+Diamonds indicate theoretical arrival times.
+This demonstrates both the viability of GPD to detect large magnitude earthquakes, but also to work in regions and magnitude ranges that are not included in the training data.